kirbylife/tenminutesemail_py/README.md

 **Request 10 minutes more**
 ```
 In [5]: email.reset_time()
 ```

 ### TO-DO
-1. Access to the e-mail received
+- [x] Access to the e-mails received